Eastern Counties 1

-Eastern Counties 1 is an English level 9 Rugby Union League.
+Eastern Counties 1 was an English level 9 Rugby Union League.
 From the 2017-18 promoted teams move up to the newly created London 3 Eastern Counties with the league champions going up automatically, while relegated teams drop down to Eastern Counties 2 (split into three regional divisions - north, south, west).
 Teams in this league tend to be based in Cambridgeshire, Norfolk or Suffolk.
 In the past teams from Essex used to take part until the 2003–04 season when they formed a new league - with Essex 1 being the top division.
-Each year some of the 1st XV clubs in this division also take part in the RFU Junior Vase - a level 9-12 national competition.

 The division was split across three geographic areas (North, South & West) for the 2017-18 as part of an RFU reorganization of the London & South East regional league.
 The top two teams from each Area Division shall enter the Championship Phase (Shield) to determine the final rankings for promotion to London 3 Eastern Counties.
 Other teams will play in the Plate, Bowl and Salver competitions, depending on league position, with clubs finishing bottom of the Salver being relegated to Eastern Counties 2.